smimram/GETCO2022/CFP.md

 Special emphasis will be on

 - directed topology, concurrency and distributed computing
 - geometric aspects of logics, higher categories and rewriting
 - dynamical/hybrid/control systems and robotics
- - foundations of topological data analysis
+- topological persistence theory

 We are calling for presentations of original, unfinished, already published, or otherwise interesting work within the topics of the GETCO conferences.
 The